IImoses/IM2-SALES-PROJECT/README.md

 ## Technologies Used

-- **SQL**: Used for data extraction, cleaning and basic exploratory analysis.
+- **SQL Server**: Used for data extraction, cleaning and basic exploratory analysis.
 - **Power BI**: Used for creating interactive dashboards and visualizations.

 ## Data Analysis Process